How Marriage Changes Your Personality

 When the researchers analyzed the data after 18 months of marriage, they found the following trends in personality change among the husbands and wives:

 - Openness.
-Both husbands and wives showed decreases in openness.
+Wives showed decreases in openness.
 Perhaps this change reflects their acceptance of the routines of marriage.

 - Conscientiousness.
 Husbands increased significantly in conscientiousness, whereas wives stayed the same.
 The researchers noted that women tend to be higher in conscientiousness than men, and this was the case with the husbands and wives in this study.
 The increase in conscientiousness for men probably reflects their learning the importance of being dependable and responsible in marriage.

 - Extraversion.
-Both husbands and wives became more introverted (lower in extraversion) over the first year and a half of marriage.
+Husbands became more introverted (lower in extraversion) over the first year and a half of marriage.
 Other research has shown that married couples tend to restrict their social networks compared to when they were single.
 This drop in extraversion probably reflects that trend.

 - Agreeableness.
 Both husbands and wives became less agreeable over the course of the study, but this downward trend is especially noticeable for the wives.
 In general, women tend to be more agreeable than men.
 This data suggests that these wives were learning to assert themselves more during the early years of marriage.

 - Neuroticism.
-Husbands showed a slight increase in emotional stability.
-However, the wives showed a much greater one.
+Husbands showed a slight (but not statistically significant) increase in emotional stability.
+The wives showed a much greater one.
 In general, women tend to report higher levels of neuroticism (or emotional instability) than men.
 It’s easy to speculate that the commitment of marriage had a positive effect on the wives’ emotional stability.

 It probably comes as no surprise that marital satisfaction went downhill for both husbands and wives over the course of the study.
 By 18 months, the honeymoon was clearly over.
 However, the researchers did find that certain personality traits in husbands or wives predicted how much their marital satisfaction decreased.